 A switch is an electromechanical device used to control the flow of electricity in a circuit.
 When the switch is ‘OFF’ or in the ‘open’ position, there is no flow of electricity.
 When the switch is ‘ON’ or in the ‘closed’ position, electricity flows.
-An electrical switch typically includes an actuator, a moving contact, terminals, and a case or housing.
-TE switches are cost-effective, reliable, high-performance solutions designed to withstand extreme shock, vibration, temperature, and altitude.
+An electric switch typically includes an actuator, a moving contact, terminals, and a case or housing.
+TE electrical switches are cost-effective, reliable, high-performance solutions designed to withstand extreme shock, vibration, temperature, and altitude.
 Our portfolio includes many types of electrical switches and switch accessories, including POE switches, managed/unmanaged switches, and switches by configurations such as 1-pole switches and 2-pole switches.
 We also manufacture knobs, caps, boot seals, and hardware.
-Our electrical switches are used in industrial machinery, robotics, appliances, control panels, motion control systems, and building, lighting, and HVAC systems.
-Shop our switches by brand: ALCOSWITCH switches and AMP switches.
+Our electrical switches are used in industrial machinery, robotics and cobots, home appliances, control panels, motion control systems, and building, lighting, and HVAC systems.
+Shop our switches by brand: ALCOSWITCH switches, AMP switches, and KISSLING switches.

 Which type of switch is right for your design?